3D Printing Assembly Kit for the Tiger I

 General 3D Printing Recommendation

-- Layers thickness: 0.1mm will give a print quality similar to that of a casted model.
+- Layers thickness: 0.1mm will give a print quality similar to injection molding.
 0.15mm layers will still give a decent looking model.

 - Support options: Important!
 Choose options on your printer that allow the easiest support removal.
-More layers of dense supports just under the models, more cooling, etc. Options varies from printers to printer, and depends on material: Choose the best one for your printer, use smaller parts as test
+Options varies from printers to printer, and depends on material: Choose the best one for your printer, use smaller parts as test

 - Soluble Support: Not needed.
 Single extruder printer will suffice.